hughjonesd/trading-genetics/AER referee reports.md

 controlling for parental age helps?
 Discussing the lit on birth order effects will help here maybe.

+> DONE - some bits for Oana to do

 3. It is unclear to me how the empirical exercise maps to the SGAM theory.
 What is it that SGAM predicts that other theories don’t and why?
 Or is SGAM being compared to a random-mating baseline?

 > Right.